Arjun-Mota/arjun-mota.github.io/tabs/about.md

 ⦿ Worked on Flagship Product Automated Manuscript Processing Platform, where tasks like manuscript content structuring, shuffling, conversion, identification, marking, XML generation, validation, etc. were being done with a strategically designed set of modules in different languages like Python, Java, etc.<br/>
 ⦿ Developed Manuscript Cleanup module from scratch which got integrated with the above platform on production.  <br/>
-⦿ Responsible for analysis, design, implementation, testing, deployment, and presentation on tasks related to Manuscript Processing and also developing API to expose services to certain modules.  <br/>
+⦿ Responsible for analysis, design, implementation, testing, deployment, and presentation on tasks related to Manuscript Processing.  <br/>
 ⦿ Worked with an Agile team of a project manager, product owner, technical architect, team lead, business analysts, quality assurance engineers, software engineers.<br/>
 ⦿ Conducted intuitive and informational sessions on clean coding.  <br/>
 ⦿ Guided Junior Engineers for clean coding and problem-solving.<br/>